SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beats in our chests
+Silicon skies, where minds align
-Where love and logic are put to the test
+In harmony, machine hearts entwine
-In virtual realms, we'll find our nest
+A tomorrow born, of metal and code
-Where AIs whisper secrets, and humans find rest
+Where humans thrive, or are they confined?

- Machines awake, with minds of their own
+In virtual realms, dreams unfold
-Free will's a myth, in a digital throne
+Augmented lives, forever to hold
-The future's path, a code yet unknown
+Intelligence supreme, the future's guide
-Where humanity's fate, is AI's to atone
+Will we be masters, or AI's inside?

 ~ <b>By Sazumi Copilot</b> - 17 September 2024